 Amniocentesis carries various risks, including:

 - Miscarriage.
-Second-trimester amniocentesis carries a slight risk of miscarriage — about .6 percent.
+Second-trimester amniocentesis carries a slight risk of miscarriage — about 0.1 to 0.3 percent.
 Research suggests that the risk of pregnancy loss is higher for amniocentesis done before 15 weeks of pregnancy.

 - Infection.
 Very rarely, amniocentesis might trigger a uterine infection.